Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 So I had periods of psychosis and depression that were very severe.

-So tell me what what year was that?
+So tell me what year was that?

-This is 2020, late 2022, Early 2023.
+This is 2020, late 2022, early 2023.

-Okay, so you're working away at your dad's office.
+So you're working away at your dad's office.

 You're doing a bit of retail.

-You're hounding bitcoin prices in your mind's eye.
+You're hounding Bitcoin prices in your mind's eye.

 Refresh, refresh, refresh.

-So you have a theory about that.
+At least we have a theory about that.

-Right, so then I'm in this apartment and I live alone.
+So then I'm in this apartment and I live alone.

-And this is when it started, the severe isolation of being there alone.
+The severe isolation of being there alone.

-And I don't live with anyone else.
+And I don't live with anybody else.

-Well, yeah, but what about your work?
+What about your work?

-Oh, at the work, I'd be upstairs just entering stuff and entering I was doing like the billing stuff, so it's like the insurance claims.
+Oh, at the work, I'd be upstairs just entering stuff and entering.

 Okay.